ninackjeong/nlu-challenge/README.md

-# A Natural Language Understanding (NLU) Task: the Jave Speech Grammar Format (JSGF) Development using Python
+# A Natural Language Understanding (NLU) Task: the Java Speech Grammar Format (JSGF) Development using Python

 The following is a Context Free Grammar, written using JSGF